svolain/pipex/README.md

 # Pipex

-This project will let us get familiar and find the details of UNIX pipe mechanism.
-The program is made with C language and the purpose is to simulate UNIX pipe according to below descriptions.
+This project will let us get familiar with UNIX pipe mechanism and teach UNIX commands.
+The purpose of the program is to simulate UNIX pipe according to below steps.

 ## Description of the Mandatory part

-The program replicates the behavior of the shell command:
+Replicate the behavior of the shell command:

 ```
 $> < file1 cmd1 | cmd2 > file2.
 ```

-By executing the program:
+By executing:

 ```
 $> ./pipex file1 cmd1 cmd2 file2
 ```

-The program also Handles errors, such as wrong commands, permission issues with files, and more.
+Error handling includes nonexistent commands, permission issues with files, and failures of used library functions.

 ## Description of the bonus part